 There have been countless cop dramas and action films about dirty cops throughout the history of cinema.
 What makes Black and Blue differ from those films is that it is the first film, at least to my knowledge, to use police body cams as a plot device.
-The idea of police officers having to wear body cams is a relevant topic and something that has been a big part of the conversation when it comes to trust in law enforcement.
+The idea of police officers having to wear body cams is a relevant topic and something that has been a big part of the conversation regarding trust in law enforcement.
 When incorporating body cams into a film such as this one, it gives the audience a new take on this technology that has the ability to help and save lives.

-This is Taylor’s second project with Sony/Screen Gems and it is easily his best film to date.
+This is Taylor’s second project with Sony/Screen Gems, and it is easily his best film to date.
 You can tell that between The Intruder and Black and Blue, Taylor is a director who takes risks and is happy to challenge himself as a filmmaker.
 Throughout Black and Blue, Taylor keeps the audience on the edge of their seats.
 He is constantly building excitement and tension.
 It is the type of film that works best when seen with a crowd because it sparks engagement from its audience.
-I saw this in packed theater, the same way that I saw The Intruder earlier this year, and I have to say, seeing it with a crowd does really does add to the experience.
+I saw this in a packed theater, the same way that I saw The Intruder earlier this year, and I have to say that seeing it with a crowd does really add to the experience.

 This brings me to another compliment that I have to give Deon Taylor.
-Leading up to and including the release of Traffik, I would say that all of Taylor’s work prior to 2019 felt like something you could skip in a theater and watch directly at home.
+Leading up to and including the release of Traffik, I would say that all of Taylor’s work before 2019 felt like something you could skip in a theater and watch directly at home.
 The Intruder and Black and Blue are crowd movies.
 These are films that should be experienced with others on the big screen in a movie theater.
 The action scenes in Black and Blue will still work when watching at home but seeing them on the big screen definitely makes you appreciate the hard work and dedication that went into filming them.

 Tyrese Gibson’s performance as Milo Jackson showcases his talent as an actor as well.
 While most know Gibson as an R&B singer or one of the supporting characters in the Fast and Furious franchise, his work in Black and Blue is impressive because he gets to show off his dramatic side and is given a chance to play a character that is more than what meets the eye.
-He does a great job and his chemistry with Harris is spot-on.
+He does a great job, and his chemistry with Harris is spot-on.
 The two of them work well together and carry the weight of this story on their shoulders.